-What Are Your Essential Everyday Items?
+What are Your Essential Everyday Items?

 Which leads us to the next point — from the things you carry, which ones are the most valuable?
-What are non-negotiable and which ones don’t mean jack?
-For example: do you really need to have four different multitools or will one Leatherman do the trick?
+What are non-negotiable, and which ones don’t mean jack?
+For example: do you really need to have four different multitools, or will one Leatherman do the trick?
 Sit back and evaluate.
 Clearing out the must-haves will help you understand how much space you have and need.

-What Regular Situations Do You Get Caught Up In?
+What Regular Situations do You Get Caught Up in?

 Do you find yourself using scissors more often than not?
 Do you always pat yourself down for a pen?
 The daily situations, even the simple ones, are things you have to think about to determine your EDC needs.
 Consider your job, too.
 For example, if you’re a computer technician, you might need to carry a small flashlight to visualize the area, or if you take a bike to work, it might make sense to bring a pocket multitool that’s got small hex wrenches for quick fixes.

-What COULD Happen To You?
+What COULD Happen to You?

 Now, hold your horses.
 We’re not talking zombies or TEOTWAWKI here.
-We’re talking small emergencies like a power outage, a loose screw on your glasses, or that damn UPS package not budging.
+We’re talking about small emergencies like a power outage, a loose screw on your glasses, or that damn UPS package not budging.
 Do you have the tools to make those situations a bit easier for you?

-Do You Have Space And Can You Cut Down?
+Do You Have Space and Can You Cut Down?

 And lastly, consider the space you have.
 Is it enough without your tools bogging you down, or do you have to cut back and let some things go?
 Does everything go in your bag, or do you have a car for extra storage?

-What You Should Generally Pack For Your EDC
+What You Should Generally Pack for Your EDC